Bayes-Optimal Fair Classification with Multiple Sensitive Features

 \subsubsection{Results on PE and AP notions}

-Figure \ref{fig:two_dataset_PE} presents the results for PE and AP across two datasets.
-Since no baselines explicitly support these fairness notions, we compare our methods against unconstrained classifiers.
-The results show that our methods effectively reduce the False Positive Rate gap (for PE) and accuracy gap (for AP) among groups.
+Figure \ref{fig:two_dataset_PE} presents the results for MD measure under PE and AP across two datasets.
+Since no fair baselines explicitly support these fairness notions, we compare our methods to unconstrained basic classifiers.
+The results show that our methods effectively reduce the False Positive Rate gap (for PE) and accuracy gap (for AP) among groups, respectively.
 For instance, under PE on the \texttt{Adult} dataset, our methods lower the unfairness level from 0.058 (accuracy 0.872, unconstrained classifiers) to below 0.01 while maintaining an accuracy of approximately 0.861.
 Similar results are also observed for AP.
 Additionally, Figure \ref{fig:two_dataset_PE} illustrates that adjusting $\bs{\lambda}$ allows for a flexible trade-off between fairness and overall accuracy.